Stability Analysis

 \[R_0 (1-x) = 1+s\] Collecting and solving for \(x\), we get

-\[ x = \frac{R_0-1}{R_0 + s} \] substituting this back, we get
+\[ x = \frac{R_0-1}{R_0 + s}\] substituting this back, we get

 Stability Analysis

-\[ R = \left[ \begin{array}{rl} \frac{\partial F_X}{dX} & \frac{\partial F_X}{dY} \\ \frac{\partial F_Y}{dX} & \frac{\partial F_Y}{dY} \end{array} \right] = \left[ \begin{array}{rl} - bfq\frac{Y}{H} - r& bfq \frac{H-X}{H} \\ cfq\frac{M-Y}{H} & - cfq \frac{X}{H} - g \end{array} \right] \]
+\[R = \left[ \begin{array}{rl} \frac{\partial F_X}{dX} & \frac{\partial F_X}{dY} \\ \frac{\partial F_Y}{dX} & \frac{\partial F_Y}{dY} \end{array} \right] = \left[ \begin{array}{rl} - bfq\frac{Y}{H} - r& bfq \frac{H-X}{H} \\ cfq\frac{M-Y}{H} & - cfq \frac{X}{H} - g \end{array} \right]\] The question is whether pertubrations would grow.
+Effectively, we are looking at the stability of the linearized system at these steady states.

 If we evaluate \(R\) at the disease-free equilibrium, \(X_0=Y_0=0.\)

-\[ \left.
-R \right|_{X=Y=0} = \left[ \begin{array}{rl} - r& bfq \\ cfq\frac{M}{H} & - g \end{array} \right] \] The eigenvalues of a matrix are negative if and only if the trace is negative and the determinant is positive.
+\[\left.
+R \right|_{X=Y=0} = \left[ \begin{array}{rl} - r& bfq \\ cfq\frac{M}{H} & - g \end{array} \right]\] The eigenvalues of a matrix are negative if and only if the trace is negative and the determinant is positive.
 Since the trace of \(R\) is negative (using mathematical notation, \(\mbox{Tr}\left(R\right) = - r - g\)), the determinant must be positive.
-The disease free state is stable (meaning the parasite will not increase) only if: \[ \mbox{det}\left(R\right) = rg - bc f^2 q^2 \frac{M}{H} > 0 \] It follows that the disease free state is unstable (and the parasite will increase) only if:
+The disease free state is stable (meaning the parasite will not increase) only if: \[\mbox{det}\left(R\right) = rg - bc f^2 q^2 \frac{M}{H} > 0 \] It follows that the disease free state is unstable (and the parasite will increase) only if:

-\[ R_0 = bc \frac{f^2 q^2}{rg} \frac{M}{H} > 1. \]
+\[R_0 = bc \frac{f^2 q^2}{rg} \frac{M}{H} > 1. \]

 Eigenvalues & Eigenvectors